oisdk/masters-thesis/esop-2024/response.markdown

 >
 > First of all, I’m not familiar with the literature about constructive
 > finiteness, but there seems to be quite some overlap between this paper and a
 > few other papers discussed in related work.
-For a specific example: Lemma 2.2 is
-> already proved by Firsov and Uustalu [2014] as ‘lstbl2deq’ in their Section 3.1.
-> I think lemmas/theorems already proved in previous work should be marked
-> explicitly as such, or even just briefly summarised to save space (to fit the
-> whole paper into 25 LNCS pages).

 Indeed, there is significant overlap with the early part of the paper and other work (though we would point to Frumin, D., Geuvers, H., Gondelman, L., van der